-FREQUENCY: Perform each workout (I, II, III, and IV) once per week.
-Try to schedule your training so that you perform workouts I and II on back-to-back days, and then rest a day.
+FREQUENCY: Perform each of workouts (I, II, III, and IV) once per week.
+Try and schedule your training so that you perform workouts I and II on back-to-back days, and then rest a day after that.
 Perform workouts III and IV on back-to-back days, followed by two days off.

 HOW TO DO IT: Perform the exercise pairs (marked A and B) as alternating sets, resting the prescribed amount of time between each set.
 So you'll do one set of A, rest, then one set of B, rest again, and repeat for all the prescribed sets.